Charlesdub/O.W.L.S.-Operational-Agreement/README.md

 ### 1.2 Formation

-The Company was formed as a limited liability company pursuant to the laws of the State of **[STATE]**, by filing Articles of Organization with the appropriate state authority.
+The Company was formed as a limited liability company pursuant to the laws of the State of **[Oklahoma]**, by filing Articles of Organization with the appropriate state authority.

 ### 1.3 Principal Office

-The principal office of the Company shall be located at **[ADDRESS]**, or such other place as determined by the Manager.
+The principal office of the Company shall be located at **[4785 E 91st St]**, or such other place as determined by the Manager.

 ### 1.4 Term